lakal3/VGE/readme.md

 - Basic - Most basic samples that you should be able to `go run` if everything is installed ok.
 - Cube - Simple cube using lower level API to draw cube on screen
 - Model - Additional samples on how to load models and manipulate scene.
-- WebView - Render images background and serve them to web client (*Interesting demo because it will show that Vulkan can do multithreaded rendering and you can use Vulkan to render images background*)
+- WebView - Render images background and serve them to web client (*Demo will show that Vulkan can do multithreaded rendering and you can easilly use Vulkan to render images background*)
 - glTFViewer - Tool to browse some of glTF sample images.
 - Robomaze - Performance test tool / example that support some advanced features like decals.
 - Animate (Experimental) - Support reading animations from BVH (Biovision Hierarchy) files and apply them on rigged models.